saucelabs/sauce-docs/docs/insights/coverage.md

 ---
 import useBaseUrl from '@docusaurus/useBaseUrl';

 The Coverage report allows Org Admins to view and download the breakdown of browsers and mobile devices the tests across their organization have run against.
+Having insight into your coverage data helps companies:

+* See at a glance whether their testing is in sync with the environments in which it is most often accessed
+* Design their test strategy to keep up with newly release browser and device versions
+* Utilize their concurrency to spread testing across test environments for greater efficiency and comprehensiveness

 :::note Org Admins Only
 You must have [Org Admin](/basics/acct-team-mgmt/managing-user-info/#user-roles) privileges for your organization in order to view and download coverage data.